evlaV/steamos-atomupd/doc/client.md

 To query the server, the clients sends a request with a few arguments to introduce himself and say what image he's running.
 The arguments are taken from the manifest file, basically: *product*, *release*, *variant*, *arch*, *buildid* and *version*.
-Additionally, the client can say that it wants to receive unstable updates.
+Additionally, in theory the client could say that it wants to receive unstable updates, even if currently the only way to achieve that is by setting *version* to the special value `snapshot`, effectively preventing the client to ask for versioned unstable updates.

 The server looks among the images that are available, and then decides if there's an update path for the client or not.
 If so, it answers some JSON